RosalieBdm/seminar/README.md

 - Are there other similar options? (for topics 1 - 3), for topic 4, how to avoid
 - Demo
 - Conclusions.

+Introduction:
+[...]

+Who is using it :
+2D games
+Cross platform

+Similar options:
+Godot : 3Dgames
+Unity: more powerful

+Demo:
+[...]

+Conclusion:
+the best